theramiyer/blog/_posts/2017-06-25-nudging-towards-mass-dissatisfaction.md

 tags: opinion
 ---

 Journalists, they say, have a very important role to play in a democracy.
-In the words of a journalist I met during one of my visits to Chennai, journalism is the fourth pillar of a democracy.
-In a way, it is the journalists that keep crime in check.
+The press is the fourth pillar of democracy (the Legislature, the Executive and the Judiciary being the other three).
+In a way, it is also the journalists that keep crime in check.
 It is them who ensure corporations don't become too greedy---greedy enough to step on the shoes of the masses.
 It is them who ensure that the politicians do their job.
 It is them who ensure the citizens live a good life.
 At least that's what all this is supposed to be.

 Going by that definition, the media is a pain indicator.
 Just like our nerve endings.
 They send out distress signals, and the brain detects them.
 It drives us towards identifying the issue and then towards finding a solution.
 At the lowest level, it at least ensures that we know there's a problem, and prevents us from causing further damage to the part.